The Impact of Workplace Design on Productivity

 The Impact of Bad Office Design on Productivity

 4 in 5 of the professionals in the survey felt their job satisfaction was significantly attributed to the quality of their working environment.
-Unfortunately, the majority felt their office had not been designed to support their job function.
+Unfortunately, the majority felt their office had not been designed to support their job function, with poor furniture choices, a lack of brand cohesion, and a lack of foresight for the future of working.
+Leaving workspaces feeling old and tired.

-Productivity is directly related to any employee’s satisfaction, as this positive mindset about the purpose of their work, their work ethic, and their sense of self-worth in the job produce better results.
-In the Gensler survey, 19% said they would be embarrassed to show their work environment to a customer, 38% believed it was difficult to be creative in their office, and 78% said increased pressure at work reduced the important ‘thinking time’ they had compared with five years ago.
+Productivity is directly related to any employee’s satisfaction, as this positive mindset about the purpose of their work, their work ethic, and their sense of self-worth in the job produces better results.
+In the Gensler survey, 19% said they would be embarrassed to show their work environment to a customer, and 38% believed it was difficult to be creative in their office.

 What did participants value the highest in good office design?
 Personal space, daylight, and climate control were the most important.